zerops-recipe-apps/laravel-jetstream-app/README.md

 ## Integration Guide
 <!-- #ZEROPS_REMOVE_END# -->

-> [!NOTE]
-> This recipe's one-click deployments use [this repository](https://github.com/zerops-recipe-apps/laravel-jetstream-app) as the deployment source.
-> Feel free to explore further by using that repository as a template, or follow the guide below to integrate a similar setup into Zerops.
-> For more examples, check out all of our [PHP recipes](https://app.zerops.io/recipes?lf=php).

 ### 1. Add `zerops.yaml`
 Add the following `zerops.yaml` file to the root of your repository.
 The `zerops.yaml` file defines how Zerops should build, deploy and run your application.
 Feel free to customize it to better suit your application's needs.